Dev-Blade/scum-loot-tool/README.md

 info: it's for having one template outpost (A0) and then copies it to all other traders C2 will be modified (mulipliers are hardcoded, see economy.ts, selling \* 1.5 and purchasing \* 0.75, for PVP outpost with better conditions).

+also generates a HTML file you can upload to a webserver to have a nice overview of all traders